Xanthognarh/WebWidgets/README.md

 - `!newvote min-max`: Resets votes and user blacklist, shows the chart and set range.
 Example for negative values: `!newvote -3--1`
 - `!stopvote`: Disables new entries (freeze the current view)
 - `!continuevote`: Allows new entries, old votes are still valid and the old user blocklist will be used.
-- `!resetvotingblacklist`: Allows all users to submit new votes.
+- `!resetvotingblocklist`: Allows all users to submit new votes.
 These votes are added to the old votes.
 - `!hidevote`: Changes the visibility of the chart.
 Votes will be still counted.
 - `!showvote`: Changes the visibility of the chart.
 Votes will be still counted.